-After playing around aimlessly a bit with my Raspberry Pi (most recently, an install of the very nice RaspBMC), I thought of a decent purpose for it while showing my kids Super Mario Bros. and The Legend of Zelda running on the VirtualNES emulator on my Windows laptop.
-Before they get too spoiled on the Xbox 360′s graphics and sound, I want to get them some exposure to a few of the simple but influential 8-bit games from my childhood.
-At the same time, I don’t want my laptop to become the family’s game machine.
-We have a pretty massive TV and plenty of Xbox controllers, so I figured I could throw the Raspberry Pi into the mix and come out with a neat retro gaming console.
+After playing around aimlessly a bit with my Raspberry Pi in 2012 (most recently, an install of the very nice RaspBMC), I thought of a useful purpose for it while showing my kids Super Mario Bros. and The Legend of Zelda running on the VirtualNES emulator on my Windows laptop.
+Before they get too spoiled on the Xbox 360’s graphics and sound, I want to get them some exposure to a few of the simple but influential 8-bit games from my childhood.
+At the same time, I don’t want my laptop to become the family’s gaming machine.
+We have a pretty massive TV and plenty of Xbox 360 controllers, so I figured I could throw the Raspberry Pi into the mix and come out with a neat retro gaming console.

-This post on the Raspberry Pi forum from a few months earlier basically sums it up.
+This post on the Raspberry Pi forum from a few months earlier basically summed it up.

 I have a NES emulator working without sound, using the Debian image, will only work running through console no LXDE